AlSpudnik/Spudnik-Drive-mk-III/README.md

 The main part of the applied MLT (МЛТ) resistors is metal film.
 Carbon resistors of the VS (BC) series are used as R12, R17.

+Between stages, use high-quality film capacitors with a rated voltage of at least 400 volts (with an increase in anode voltage to the Fender level, capacitors are 680 volts).

 ### Parts List:
 <b>Resistors</b>